Consolea

 Consolea is a genus of cactus, named after Italian botanist Michelangelo Console.
-The genus is native to the Caribbean and Florida.
-It has 10 accepted species.
+Members of the genus are native to the West Indies and Florida in the United States.
 Members of this genus consist of trees up to 10 m in height; they are dioecious or subdioecious.

 Accepted species

 As of November 2022, Plants of the World Online accepted 10 species: